MechanicalRock/mechanicalrock.github.io/_posts/2021-05-18-managing-react-application-state-with-context.md

 type Dispatch = (action: Action) => void;
 ```

 We follow this by setting up our *reducer* function which is exactly the same as it would be if we were using Redux; it is a pure function that takes the state, applies an action to it and returns the new state.
 I have set up handlers for each of the `Action`s I defined above which will allow us to `increment` and `decrement` the count as well as `setValue` of the count.
-Notice how I am careful not to directly change the existing state but instead copy the existing state with our changes applied on top of it.

 ```javascript
 // countProvider.tsx